 Apple held its Worldwide Developer Conference in June 2020 and announced the latest changes to its operating systems.
 The Apple TV and its tvOS received little mention in the keynote, but some welcome user-facing changes were still made.
 The update was launched to the public in September.

 Apple introduced the ability to have multiple user accounts on tvOS in 2019, but users could not have their App Store or Game Center logins.
 With tvOS 14, Apple Arcade will update to show the latest games played by the user when you change accounts.

 This means saved data for different users will stay in sync, and resuming a game from a specific account will continue progress as expected.

 PiP had existed on Apple TV before but was limited to certain apps and media types.
 That functionality has expanded in the update and will let PiP appear in many more places.

 Users can run a PiP video within fitness apps and other app categories.
 Also, AirPlay videos can now be placed into PiP as well.

-- You can now AirPlay 4K video content from your iPhone to the Apple TV
+- Users can AirPlay 4K video content from iPhone to the Apple TV

 - Game controller support was updated to include the Xbox Elite 2 and Xbox Adaptive Controller